If you’ve been feeling a little more tired than usual and your mood has been off-kilter, a possible culprit could be your hormones.

 - Emotions and mood

-The hormone delivery process usually begins from the pituitary gland, which functions like the boss; it’s the gland that tells the others what they need to send and where [2].
-You can think of your hormones kind of like little messengers sending instructions to the parts of your body, being tasked to perform a specific role.
-The glands receiving the messages either create or release their hormone, which then travels through your body via your bloodstream.
+The hormone delivery process usually begins with the pituitary gland, which acts like the “boss.”
+It tells the other glands what to release and where to send it [2].
+You can think of your hormones like messengers delivering instructions to the different parts of your body, with each being tasked to perform a specific role.
+The glands receiving these messages create or release their respective hormone, which then travels through the bloodstream to its destination.

-The endocrine glands, which vary slightly for males and females, regulate your hormones.
+The endocrine glands, which regulate hormones, vary slightly for males and females and include:

 - Hypothalamus